Waterline Challenge | Aus Event

 Finally register your team for the Waterline Challenge at the GIVAR donation website.
 Every participant is asked to try and raise a minimum of $200.
 We encourage you to gain sponsorship from family, friends, work, and clubs.

-COCK-A-HOOP will be run in April 2024
+COCK-A-HOOP will be run in September 2025

 The Cock-a-Hoop Regatta is a charity sailing event around Cockatoo Island in Sydney Harbour.
 It is organised by the Waterline Challenge® Foundation.
 Each boat is controlled by a trained Skipper and will carry a corporate team of ‘sailors/guests’.